Field Recorder Days

 Information for Field Recorder Day Attendees

-For details on start/finish times, meeting points, getting to the event, toilets and any other event-specific information, please check your booking confirmation email.
+For details on start/finish times, meeting points, getting to the event, toilets and any other event-specific information, please check your booking confirmation email and/or event reminder emails.

 For details of what to bring with you and guidance on submitting biological records, check out our Info For Field Recorder Day Attendees page.

-If you have any issues, please don’t hesitate to get in touch via emailing info@biologicalrecording.co.uk
+If you have any questions unanswered by the above information, please don’t hesitate to get in touch via emailing info@biologicalrecording.co.uk

 Check out our iRecord: An Introduction and iRecord: Tools For Recorders guidance pages for more information on using iRecord.